 Proving the Necessity of an Emotional Support Animal

-Generally, you can prove the necessity of your emotional support animal by presenting a letter from a certified medical professional that establishes a credible “nexus” (relationship) between the presence of the animal and your equal use and enjoyment of the property.
+Generally, you can prove the necessity of your emotional support animal by presenting a letter from a certified medical professional that establishes a credible “nexus” (“relationship”) between the presence of the animal and your equal use of the property.

-In this way, while some other rules may apply to the animal, the only necessary certification for any assistance animal is the owner’s own medical documentation.
+In this way, while some other rules may apply to the animal, the only necessary certification for an assistance animal is the owner’s own medical documentation.